 Rail Explorers offers a variety of rail bike tours and it is one of our favorite things to do off the Las Vegas strip!

-If you are visiting in the summer, I would highly recommend the sunset tour.
+If you are visiting in the summer, I highly recommend the sunset tour.

 The tour departs from the Nevada State Railroad Museum in Boulder City where you can check out the vintage train cars before climbing aboard your 4-person rail bike.